fdepasse/the-breaking-bad-project/README.md

 <p align="center"><img src="src/images/github.png"></p>

-Once the files are on your machine, from the directory they are saved run `npm i` to install the dependencies from the **package.json** followed by `npm run serve` to start webpack dev server and see the app locally in your browser.
+You need to install [Node.js](https://nodejs.org/en/) to be able to proceed with the rest of the steps.
+Once installed and the repository files are on your machine, use your Command Line Interface (CLI) to navigate to the project directory.
+At the root, run `npm i` to install the dependencies from the **package.json** followed by `npm run serve` to start webpack dev server and see the app locally in your browser.

 <br/>